glover52/Weather-App/README.md

 This server may be connected to on the RMIT intranet.

 ### Bamboo Server
+Bamboo was an invaluable tool for finding bugs not instantly obvious under visual inspection.
+Bamboo was also integrated into teh HipChat server, so that the status of a build was displayed upon completion of testing.

 The server may be connected to using the following details:

 Web Address: http://128.199.247.226:8085/bamboo/